Kwakoe

-The statue of Kwakoe in the Surinames capital Paramaribo is a monument commemorating the abolition of slavery.
+The statue of Kwakoe in the Surinamese capital Paramaribo is a monument commemorating the abolition of slavery.
 It was made by the sculptor Jozef Klas.

 Place and unveiling

 The statue is located in Paramaribo, the capital of Suriname on the corner of Zwartenhovenbrug Street and Dr. Sophie Redmond Street, near the bus station known as Ondrobon.
 Prime Minister J.A.
 Pengel unveiled the sculpture on June 30, 1963, as part of the centenary of slave emancipation in Suriname on July 1, 1963.
 The statue depicts a freed African slave who has broken his chains.
 Kwakoe means Wednesday in the ritual Kromanti language of the Maroons of Suriname.
 The abolition of slavery fell on Wednesday, July 1, 1863.
+That day is known as Ketikoti.

 Committee

 To realize the statue, a Committee of the Statue of Liberty was set up, a ladies' company led by Mrs. U. Breeveld-Silos.
 She was one of those who spoke at the unveiling in 1963.
 The youth choir of the ‘Evangelische Broedergemeente’ and the male choir ‘Harmonie’ performed and the florist L. de Gapadose offered a wreath in the colors of the Surinamese flag.